Suraj Unniappan

 Jun 22;6:28377. doi: 10.1038/srep28377.

-Nair N, Gerger C, Hatef H, Weber LP,
+Nair N, Gerger C, Hatef H, Weber LP, - Unniappan S. 2016.
+Ultrasonography reveals in

 vivo dose dependent inhibition of end systolic and diastolic volumes, heart rate and